Netflix/metaflow-docs/docs/api/flowspec.md

 This class has no other uses.
 It can't be instantiated directly.

 `FlowSpec` exposes a few methods and attributes that you can use to construct a flow, which are listed below.
 You can add more functionality in your flows through [step-level decorators](step-decorators) and [flow-level decorators](flow-decorators).

+You can parametrize flows through the [`Parameter`](#parameters) object that are defined as class variables inside a flow.
+You can also include files as parameters through the [`IncludeFile`](#includefile) object.

 To query and manipulate the currently executing run inside your flow, see the [`current`](current) object.
 To access results produced by a flow, see the [Client API](client).

-### Defining a workflow
+## Defining a workflow

 Annotate methods that are a part of your Metaflow workflow with [the `@step` decorator](/api/step-decorators/step).
 Use `FlowSpec.next` to define transitions between steps: